San Francisco City Hall Mayor's Balcony

 Located directly underneath the big clock, the Mayor’s Balcony has incredible views of the building and makes a superb location for wedding photos.
 This is where you can host a private City Hall wedding ceremony!

 Couples who are interested in a private setting for themselves and/or for their group of friends should definitely consider renting the Mayor’s Balcony.
-2019 and especially 2020 are shaping up to be the busiest years ever in San Francisco’s City Hall history.
+2020 is shaping up to be the busiest year ever in San Francisco’s City Hall history.
 A record number of couples who seek to get married at this historic building as well as flocks tourists visit San Francisco City Hall on a daily basis.
 For those who prefer to avoid the hassle of getting married using the County Clerk’s office, renting a space is a perfect solution.